 The Healing Garden

-When I first saw the Center, surrounded by asphalt, I knew that wasn’t the healing environment I envisioned for my practice and immediately began the process of replacing the asphalt with a healing garden.
+When I first saw my office, surrounded by asphalt, I knew it wasn’t the healing environment I envisioned for my practice.
+I immediately began the process of replacing the asphalt with a healing garden.

 A beautiful garden and a healthy body and psyche have a great deal in common.
 They both require proper nutrients, the right amount of water, adequate light, and enough space.
 The work it takes to build a healthy garden in many ways mirrors the work we’ll do together to recapture your health and life.

 Careful attention to the garden in the spring determines the health of the plants for the summer months.
 To ensure healthy plants, I bring in a huge

 truckload of organic soil to spread throughout the garden.
 Next, I fertilize the plants with nutrients and special microbes to ensure the health of the soil.